-(Note) The Technical Intern Training system was revised in the revised Immigration Control and Refugee Recognition Act, etc. that was promulgated on July 15, 2009, with the current systems being in force from July 1, 2010.
-The figures for 2009 indicate the total number of registered foreign nationals with the residential status of "Trainee" and those of "Designated Activities (Technical Intern Training)", as under the former program.
-The figures for 2010 indicate the total number of registered foreign nationals with the residential status of "Designated Activities (Technical Intern Training)", "Technical Intern Training, Item 1.b." and "Technical Intern Training, Item 2.b.".
-The figures for the period of 2011 through to 2013 indicate the total number of foreign nationals residing in Japan (registered foreign nationals for 2011) with the residential status of "Technical Intern Training, Item 1.b." and "Technical Intern Training, Item 2.b.".
+(Note) The Technical Intern Training program was revised by the revised "Immigration Control and Refugee Recognition Act" that was promulgated on July 15, 2009, and with the current program having come into force from July 1, 2010.
+The figures for the period of 2003 through to 2009 indicate the total number of registered foreign nationals with the residential status of "Trainee" and those of "Designated Activities (Technical Intern Training)", as under the former program.
+The figures for 2010 indicate the total number of registered foreign nationals with the residential status of "Designated Activities (Technical Intern Training, Item 1.b." and "Technical Intern Training, Item 2.b.".
+The figures for 2011 indicate the total number of registered foreign nationals with the residential status of "Technical Intern Training, Item 1.b." and "Technical Intern Training, Item 2.b.".